-Habitat - Upland prairies, glades, forest openings, bluffs, roadsides.
+Habitat - Upland prairies, loess hill prairies, glades, tops of bluffs, savannas, and openings of dry upland forests, pastures, railroads, roadsides.
 Also cultivated.

-Other info. - This species of Amorpha is easily recognized when flowering by its dense canescence (conspicuous gray hairiness).
+Other info. - This species of Amorpha is easily recognized when flowering by its dense canescence (conspicuous gray hairiness) and distinctive inflorescences.
 Non-flowering specimens can appear similar to another legume, Tephrosia virginiana (goat's rue).
 The two can be reliable distinguished by the shape of the leaflet bases: in A. canescens these are rounded or slightly cordate, whereas in T. virginiana they are tapered.
 The presence or absence of a mucro (minute spiny tip) on the leaflets is less reliable.

 Photographs taken at Lichen Glade, St. Clair County, MO., 6-16-05 and at Indigo Prairie Conservation Area, Dade County, MO., 6-18-05 (DETenaglia); also at St. Joe State Park, St. Francois County, MO, 5-14-2012, and Little Lost Creek Conservation Area, Warren County, MO, 6-9-2017 and 7-7-2020 (SRTurner).